LESSON No. 3

 g. immunological

-Patient V., aged 30, complained of very painful aphthae on her cheeks, lips and tongue, and pain when eating.
-From the anamnesis it turned out that such aphthae are formed in spring and autumn.
+Patient V., 30 years old, complained of very painful aphthae on the cheeks, lips and tongue, pain when eating.
+From the anamnesis it turned out that such aphthae form in spring and autumn.

-Objectively: on the mucous membranes of the cheeks in the area of the left lower 5th and 6th teeth, on the lateral surfaces of the tongue, on the mucosa lower lip there are single aphthae about 0.6-0.8, covered with a tightly seated fibrinous coating against the background of hyperemic mucosal mucosa, painful, soft on palpation.
+Objectively: on the mucous membranes of the cheeks in the area of the left lower 5 and 6 teeth, on the lateral surfaces of the tongue, on the mucous membrane lower lip There are single aphthae of about 0.6-0.8, covered with a dense fibrinous plaque against the background of hyperemic mucous membranes, painful, soft on palpation.

 1. When gastrointestinal pathology aphthae are formed: